Research Biostatistician at MSKCC

-I am currently working as an Assistant Research Biostatistician at Memorial Sloan Kettering Cancer Center.
-A majority of my time is spent collaborating on projects that involve multiple myeloma and leukemia survival differences using various treatments, analyzing claims data of patients with prostate cancer using SEER-Medicare data, and examining chemo-induced peripheral neuropathy in patients with breast cancer.
-My research interests include predictive modeling through machine learning and designing clinical trials across all phases.
+I am currently working as a Research Biostatistician at Memorial Sloan Kettering Cancer Center (MSKCC).
+A majority of my time is spent collaborating on projects involving hematologic malignancies, mainly assessing survival outcomes, efficacy of various treatments, bone marrow transplant outcomes, as well as infection rates.
+I also work on analyzing prostate cancer treatments and outcomes using SEER-Medicare data.
+My research interests include predictive modeling through machine learning and patient-reported outcomes.
+I am also a member of the Bridge to Biostats committee.

-Currently enrolled in my final semester as an M.S. in Biostatistics student under the Theory and Methods track, I am looking to further my knowledge of statistical applications and data analytics in the realms of healthcare and public health.
+In May of 2022, I graduated from Columbia University with an M.S. in Biostatistics, with a concentration in Theory and Methods.
+In May of 2021, I was awarded the FORWARD Community Practicum Fellowship from Columbia University.
 In May of 2019, I received my B.A. from Hunter College in both Statistics and Biochemistry, with a Yalow Honors Scholarship, while also receiving Departmental Honors in Biochemistry and the Shirley Kurmin Mazur Award in Mathematics.
-In May of 2021, I was awarded the FORWARD Community Practicum Fellowship from Columbia University.

 Graduate: Conducted quantitative research for the Department of Population and Family Health at the Columbia Mailman School of Public Health on multiracial identification across various physical and mental health outcomes and covariates.
 Additionally, I was a research fellow for Hip Hop HEALS at Columbia University’s Irving Medical Center.
 My research on this project included in-depth literature review on social and emotional learning (SEL) measurement scales for assessing outcomes, establishing data infrastructure, finalizing study design, and data analysis of pilot clinical trial data for efficient evaluation of intervention efficacy of the Be My Friend after-school multimedia modules administered by New York Edge.